kensiprell/ktorio.github.io/quickstart/guides/api.md

 ))
 ```

-Now we can use the principal information (that is generated by the authentication feature when authenticating JWT)
-when inserting new snippets:
+Now we can use the principal information (generated by the authentication feature when authenticating the JWT) when inserting new snippets:

 ```kotlin
 routing {